Change Management Process: Downsizing and Outsourcing in an Oil Refinery Essay

 One main issue that leads to failure of change is when there are some areas that have been violated creating a situation that cannot allow the enforceability of the change (Ford, Ford and D’amelio, 2008).

-Reinforcing change
+Reinforcing Change

-When the management was sure that all plans were set and the company was set to adopt and embrace the intended change, the next approach that was made was to align the companies policies with the change then get to the ground and see the change work.
+When the management was sure that all plans were set and the company was set to adopt and embrace the intended change, the next approach that was made was to align the company’s policies with the change then get to the ground and see the change work.

 The engineering manager described the change as a ‘Big Bang’ change; which meant that the change was involving alignment of a number of actions and factors to the good of the industry.